What is the Survey of resources?

 Who is it for?

-We expect that by the end of the project the Research paper will be downloaded from our website up to 500 times by educators in formal, informal and non-formal settings.
+The Children in Permaculture project Research paper is dedicated to educators in formal, informal and non-formal settings.
 These educators will benefit by being able to use the resources referenced and with clear indexing stating to whom each resource will be relevant, this will be beneficial to firstly the educators, and secondly the children who they work with.

 Meeting the priorities of the project